ChoiceCoin/Switch/README.md

 ____________________________________________________________
 # Versions

 Version v0.0 - v0.4 are live and use Teal 5, but not properly functional.
-Version v0.5 uses Teal 10.
+Version v0.5 and v0.6 both use Teal 10, but are also not functional.

 **v0.0**